luciferchase/luciferchase.github.io/_posts/2021-03-28-day-1-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 Finally Chest No. - 7, from Sainik School, just said out loud Macho (*if you know you know*) and introduced himself.
 Soon, all of us became kinda free and it felt like we knew each other for years.

 In our group in increasing order of their Chest No.:

 1. Shashwat Shandilya, from Lucknow
    - The short boy yet extremely ahhhh shall we say *naughty* :wink:
 2. Kushal, from Rohtak
    - The extremely tall boy.
 The silent one.
 3. Kaushik, from Bihar
    - From sainik school
 4. Bhuvi, dilli se hai bc
    - This was just like me man!
 Our ideas were kinda similar and we became pretty good friends
 5. *fuck, I don't remember his name*, repeater but still very young so in our group
    - Dude, this one hell of a piece.
 I can wrote a whole post how weird this guy was :joy:
 6. Lol, its me
 7. Sahil, from Sujanpur Tira
    - From Sainik School, this was the group clown.
 He was the funniest and liveliest of our group.
 The guy who couldn't say a word without MC or BC :joy:
-8. *fuck, I don't remember his name also*, from Delhi as well
+8. Pravdeep, from Delhi as well
-	- Son of a Group Capt, was staying in a camp in Delhi where I had gone several times
+   - Son of a Group Capt., was staying in a camp in Delhi where I had gone several times

 After our brief introduction, we did a lot of mastis.
 The food was well, bad, but considering it to be our first day, we thought maybe later on they would make better.
 That was bullshit.